 For lunch, I ate at The Rookery, a casual bar that was voted Best Burger in Macon.
 That meant I had to try their classic Rookery Burger!
 Along with their burgers, they also have double-fried fries, milkshakes, and an extensive list of craft beers.

-For my first attraction of the day, I visited the Tubman Museum.
-This museum, named in honor of Harriet Tubman, has an array of exhibits on African American art, history, and culture.
-The museum puts a heavy focus on Macon’s African American history, black history in the South, and local artists.
+For my first attraction of the day, I visited the Tubman Museum, the museum named in honor of Harriet Tubman, with an array of exhibits on African American art, history, and culture.
+The museum places heavy focus on Macon’s African American history, black history in the South, and local artists.
 My guide also told me they’re working on a music history of Macon exhibit, which will be installed soon!